mirkoding/PartnerUniAdministrator/README.md

 As shown in the videos, you first need a service class that is responsible for processing all HTTP requests at a specific URL.
 In this class, you implement methods for handling all kind of HTTP requests (GET, POST, PUT, DELETE).
 Each of these methods should delegate the processing of the request to a class that extends `AbstractState`.
-In the demo application, you can find an example of such a service class in the `PersonService' class.
+In the demo application, you can find an example of such a service class in the `PersonService` class.

 Next, you need to create a class that extends `AbstractState` or one of its subclasses.
 In this class, you implement the abstract methods like `loadModelById` or `defineTransitionLinks`.
 In the demo application, you can find an example of such a class in the `GetSinglePerson` class.